Thierry Fidjeu

 Thierry Fidjeu Tazemeta (born 13 October 1982) is a Cameroonian former professional footballer who played as a striker.
 Although he played for the Equatorial Guinea national team, he was later found ineligible by the Confederation of African Football.

 International career

 Fidjeu was born in Douala, Cameroon.
 He debuted for Equatorial Guinea in a friendly match against Chad on 8 February 2011.
 He represented the nation at the 2012 Africa Cup of Nations, of which it was co-host with neighbouring Gabon.

 He took part in Equatorial Guinea's first round victory against Mauritania in qualification for the 2015 Africa Cup of Nations, but was later found ineligible to represent Equatorial Guinea by the Confederation of African Football, resulting in the country's expulsion from the qualification campaign.
+However, they were reinstated after Morocco withdrew from hosting due to Ebola outbreak.

+Personal life

+Fidjeu has an Austrian son, born in 2007 and named after him, who is a footballer in the youth ranks of German club Borussia Dortmund and represents Austria at international level.